guybarnahum/aep/LLM.md

 AEP (Agentic Engineering Platform) is:

-> the infra and operations kernel of an agentic, zero-employee company
+> the **infra + operations kernel of a zero-employee, agentic company**

-AEP is not just:
-- a workflow engine
-- a deployment orchestrator
-- a chatbot with tools

-AEP is becoming:
+AEP models:
-- a company model
-- an operating department model
-- an employee model
-- an auditable runtime for digital employees
+- agents → employees

-The system is evolving from:
+- workflows → operations
+- control-plane → management
+- trace → audit + memory

+We are transitioning from:

 > “AI as a feature”